 Step 5.
 Accessing Seafile.

-Congratulation’s!
+Congratulations!
 You have successfully installed Seafile.
-Thanks for using this tutorial for installing Seafile open source cloud storage on CentOS 6 system.
+Thanks for using this tutorial for installing Seafile open-source cloud storage on CentOS 6 system.
+For additional help or useful information, we recommend you to check the official Seafile website.